PeerChristensen/smallProjects/steak_report.md

-How Americans like their steak
+How Americans like their

+k
 ================
 Peer Christensen
-24/1/2017
+241/2017

 Steak preparation preference by region
 --------------------------------------